Nickkontscha/Stormlight-Archive-Analysis/README.md

 One can see two additional things here:

-1. It is evident that the characters start to interact with each other more in the course of the series and the point of views are changed more often
+1. It is evident that the characters start to interact with each other more in the course of the series and the point of views are changed more often.
+But keep in mind that Oathbringer has a lot more chapters which makes the plot seem more squashed.
 2. There is a difference in the last third of the book.
 Fans refer to that part as the **Brandon Avalanche**/**Sanderson Avalanche**.

 Sanderson Avalanche: